utils.databases.simbad

 Due to the (still unresolved?) issue(s) in SIMBAD/CDS, some identifiers

-are problematic for querying with main_id - they return no results
+were (still are?) problematic for querying with main_id - they might

-with explicit = in WHERE clause, but they do return results
+return no results with explicit = in WHERE clause, but they will

-for those.
-This workaround/fallback is enabled by default, and if you don't
+This workaround/fallback is disabled by default, so if you'd like to get

 Also, the problematicIdentifiersPrefixes parameter limits the list